dfmadrid/bigreals/doc/integers.md

     console.log(op2.subMul(3));         	// op2 = op2 - op2 * 3
     console.log(op1.accMul(op2, modulus);   	// op1 = op1 * op2 mod 3

-In future versions, combo functions will allow to specify a maximum value the variable to avoid reallocation of memory in executions inside loops, speeding up the calculation even more.
+In future versions, combo functions will allow to specify a maximum value a bigReal integer could have to avoid reallocation of memory in executions inside loops, speeding up the calculation even more.

 ***
 Next: [Other functions](#other)&nbsp;&nbsp;&nbsp;Previous: [Combo functions](#combos)&nbsp;&nbsp;&nbsp;Top: [Contents](#contents)

+To obtain a string representing the bigReals integer, function **toString** could be used with an optinal string base between 2 and 62 as argument.
+If no base is provided, base 10 is assumed:

+    var bigReals = require('bigreals').integers;

+    var op1 = bigReals("ded4b562a4e56432de5", 16);

+    console.log(op1.toString());
+    console.log("Value of op1 is = " + op1);	// toString() will called explictly by Javascript/NodeJS
+    console.log(op1.toString(16));

+When you inspect a bigReals integer with console log, an object with a string representing the number in base 10 will be obtained:

+    var bigReals = require('bigreals').integers;

+    var op1 = bigReals("ded4b562a4e56432de5", 16);

+    console.log(op1);

 ***
 Previous: [Other functions](#other)&nbsp;&nbsp;&nbsp;Top: [Contents](#contents)&nbsp;&nbsp;&nbsp;Up: [BigReals manual](manual.md)